-WARNING: IT IS IMPORTANT TO MOUNT THE TEMPERATURE SENSOR ON THE BATTERIES FOR PROPER TEMPERATURE COMPENSATION.
+AWARNING: IT IS IMPORTANT TO MOUNT THE TEMPERATURE SENSOR ON THE BATTERIES FOR PROPER TEMPERATURE COMPENSATION.
+IF THIS CANNOT BE DONE, LOCATE THE SENSOR AS LOW AS POSSIBLE IN THE BUNGALOW, ENCLOSURE, OR CABINET.

 The external battery temperature sensor is an optional way of extending battery life by using temperature compensation.
-One end of the temperature sensor cable has a three-pin plug that plugs into a connector labeled "BATTERY TEMP SENSOR" on the UIM (see Figure 7.1-1).
-The other end of the cable has the temperature sensor sealed in a ring terminal.
+One end of the temperature sensor cable has a three-pin plug that plugs into a receptacle labeled "BATTERY TEMP SENSOR" on the UIM (see Figure 7-1).
+The other end of the cable has the temperature sensor sealed in a terminal.